riverrun/comeonin/README.md

 3. Run `mix do deps.get, compile`

-4. Optional: during tests (and tests only), you may want to reduce the number of bcrypt rounds so it does not slow down your test suite.
-If you have a `config/test.exs`, you should add:
+4. Optional: during tests (and tests only), you may want to reduce the number of bcrypt, or pbkdf2, rounds so it does not slow down your test suite.
+If you have a `config/test.exs`, you should add (depending on which algorithm you are using):

+        config :comeonin, :bcrypt_log_rounds, 4
-        config :comeonin, :bcrypt_log_rounds, 1
+        config :comeonin, :pbkdf2_rounds, 1

+NB: do not use the above values in production.

 ## Usage